 Based in Temecula, this family-run company offers a variety of vegan sparkling, red, white and rose wines.

 Based in South Africa’s Swartland, all of the wines are made with organic, locally grown grapes.

 Founded in California by Melissa Stackhouse, all of Meiomi’s wines are vegan-friendly.

 10. Girasole Vineyards

 Crafted from succulent grapes grown in the Redwood Valley, every bottle is vegan and GMO-free.

-When only the hard stuff will do, luckily most spirits do not require fining and so are vegan-friendly.
+When only the hard stuff will do, luckily most spirits do not require fining and so, they are vegan-friendly.

-As we mentioned before, a few products do slip the odd animal ingredient in, but these are usually obvious from the name, look out for beverages with names such as Arran Gold Cream Liqueur or Black Fox Honey Ginger Liqueur.
+As we mentioned before, a few products do slip the odd animal ingredient in (some tequila brands use worms or scorpions), but these are usually obvious from the name, look out for beverages with names such as Arran Gold Cream Liqueur or Black Fox Honey Ginger Liqueur.
 If in doubt, check the Barnivore website, before downing.